 There are millions of people in the United States who suffer a life of of paralysis.
 Studies conducted by the National Spinal Cord Injury Statistical Center show average costs for the most common forms of paralysis to be over $100,000 per year.
 In addition to the high cost of healthcare, most paralysis cases involve losses of wages and sometimes loss of career and associated future earnings.
-The lifetime costs for most paralysis victims were shown to be over 7 figures for all 4 major types of paralysis that were sampled.
+The lifetime costs for most paralysis victims were shown to be over seven figures for all four major types of paralysis that were sampled.

 If you have experienced serious injury and are facing the loss of function, talk to Litster Frost Injury Lawyers.
 Litster Frost has successfully represented many individuals throughout Idaho who have suffered from a wide variety of both partial and complete paralysis.

 Dealing with Paralysis Daily